Jody1122/building-energy-analysis/README.md

-# Building Energy Analysis - The City of Calagry
+# Building Energy Analysis - The City of Calgary

 ## Introduction